-- On the left side of the page in ‘Personal settings’ list, click ‘Personal access tokens’ option which will show its page on right side.
+- On the left side of the page in the ‘Personal settings’ list, click ‘Personal access tokens’ option which will show its page on the right side.

-- Click ‘Generate new token’ button on the top right of ‘Personal access tokens’ page.
+- Click the ‘Generate new token’ button on the top right of the ‘Personal access tokens’ page.

 NOTE: If you do not want to allow private repository access and just using the public repository for SonarQube analysis then just select ‘public_repo’ checkbox.

 - Click the ‘Generate token’ button at the bottom of the page and which will generate a token. save this token so as to use in SonarQUbe Github plugin configuration.